-The Courts in considering this action takes into account the financial blow the employee suffers by the loss of employment.
 Notice or severance pay is not necessary if the employee’s misconduct or incompetence gives the employer “cause” to invoke summary dismissal.
 In that case, the employee’s employment can be brought to an immediate end.
 If, however, there is not justification to claim “cause” (see the articles on termination for cause), the employer must give notice to pay in lieu of notice.
 In wrongful dismissal cases, the employee is often entitled to severance pay greater than that set out in the Employment Standards Act or the initial severance offer.
 In this situation, the employee should consult with a lawyer experienced in employment law matters.

 Length of Notice Required

 The length of notice required varies with each situation.
 Things that are considered in determining the appropriate length of notice are the following:

 - • the character of the employment

 - • the length of service

 - • the age of the employee